Insula415/beemovie/README.md

 INSTALLATION:
-$ git clone https://github.com/fred415/beemovie . $ python3 spammer.py
+$ git clone https://github.com/Insula415/beemovie . $ python3 spammer.py
 More information in "info.txt"

-My email: fredisheretohelp@protonmail.com.
-Feel free to edit the code or give any criticism ;)

 This code only took me around 5 minutes to write but i couldn't find anyone else with the code on github so here!

+Thanks,
+Insula